akirataguchi115/mscthesis/README.md

 #### 1.3 Background and terminology of public copyright licenses
 - state of current terminology
 - terms of other interest areas of the thesis
-- examples of these terms
+- why the scope is so narrow
 - acknowledge some other essential but non-focus
-- efforts of terminology standardization
+- state of terminology standardization
 - figure to demonstrate terms
 - grammar specifications
 - figure from grammar